contact-yme/Ecosystems-Gateway/README.md

 ## Build gRPC types

-At the moment, types for gRPC are created with the the tool below and then handpicked.
+At the moment, types for gRPC are created with the the tool below and then handpicked. `protoc` can be downloaded here: https://github.com/protocolbuffers/protobuf/releases

 ```
 protoc \